Vello Jürna

 Vello Jürna (1 December 1959 Väike-Maarja – 12 June 2007 Laulasmaa, Keila Parish) was an Estonian opera singer (tenor).

 In 1991 he graduated from the Tallinn Conservatory.
-From 1982 until 1987, he sang in the Estonian National Male Choir, and from 1987 until 1989, in the Estonia Theatre's choir.
-Since 1989, he's sang at the Estonia Theatre.
-In 1990s he song also in several choirs outside Estonia, eg in Royal Swedish Opera.
+From 1982 until 1987, he sang in the Estonian National Male Choir, and from 1987 until 1989 in the Estonia Theatre's choir.
+He started singing at the Estonia Theatre in 1989.
+In the 1990s, he also sang in several choirs outside Estonia; for example, at the Royal Swedish Opera.

+Jürna performed as a chamber singer in Estonia, Italy, Norway, Sweden, Finland, the United States, and Russia, participated in numerous solo and poetry recitals, was a soloist in vocal works, and recorded for Estonian Public Broadcasting and the Norwegian Radio Fund (including Tubin's "10 Songs" in 1992).